Nature’s Head ® Composting Toilet by Natures Head USA

-The key to the success of the Nature’s Head composting toilet is the urine separating design.
-The liquids and solids flow into separate chambers.
-You can see in the photo on the right there are two drain tubes in the bowl of the Nature’s Head that should capture most of the urine.
+The reason that the Nature’s Head works so well is the urine separation.
+Basically the front of the bowl is a funnel and the back of the bowl a chute.
+The urine goes down the funnel and the poop falls down the chute.
+See in the photo on the right – there are two drain tubes in the bowl of the Nature’s Head that capture most of the urine.
 The solids drop down when you open the trap door (shown closed here).
-The urine collects in a removable bottle.
+The urine is collected in a heavy duty bottle.
+Urine has to be emptied about every second day if two people are using the toilet full time.
+(Note: many people improvise a drain tube in the bottle, which means it never has to be emptied!)

 This video explains the Nature’s Head in detail